briandelmsft/SentinelAutomationModules/Docs/authentication.md

 If the configured application settings match with multiple authentication methods, the authentication method used with be selected in this order:

-1. Service Principal with Key Vault Secret Storage (Coming Soon)
+1. Service Principal with Key Vault Secret Storage
 2. Service Principal
 3. User Assigned Managed Identity
 4. System Assigned Managed Identity